Let's Get Dirty - Our Future Is Compost

 Compost is also a good alternative to fertilizer.
 Instead of purchasing potentially dangerous chemicals or artificial fertilizers, many farmers are reverting to compost as a safe substitute.
 Compost is environmentally sound.
 Runoff from composted solid will not destroy lakes or streams like nitrogen fertilizers.
 Naturally, compost holds its nutrients and absorbs rainwater.
 Since it holds no artificial chemicals, compost does not harm wildlife or humans.
 Jerome Goldstein comments, "the composting process is a way of returning wastes to the soil with minimum insult to nature."37

-waste.
-Unlike recycling, composting does not take outside energy sources.
-A
+breakdown of organic waste.
+Unlike recycling, composting does not take outside energy

-pile of organic waste will simply compost on its own.
-This process could be
+sources.
+A pile of organic waste will simply compost on its own.
+This process could

-sped up with little effort.
-This includes turning the compost occasionally,
+be sped up with little effort.
+This includes turning the compost occasionally, or

-or making sure it is moist enough.
-On a large scale, some measures must be taken
+making sure it is moist enough.
+On a large scale, some measures must be taken to prevent

-to prevent pests, runoff, or odors from becoming a problem, but this is not
+pests, runoff, or odors from becoming a problem, but this is not a difficult task.

 Beautiful Dirt: Why Individuals Love Compost